virtualatoms/handbook/docs/getting-started/your-first-day.md

 **Doctoral Academic Communication Requirement (DACR)**

 Check [Imperial DACR](https://www.imperial.ac.uk/academic-english/current-students/doctoral/academic-communication-requirement/) page whether you fulfil the exemption requirements.
-Otherwise, DACR Assessments 1 and 2 would be necessary.
+Otherwise, DACR Assessments 1 and 2 are necessary.
 You must complete Assessment 1 within three months of your registration date.

 **English Language Classe**

 Check the [Centre for Academic English](https://www.imperial.ac.uk/academic-english) for more details about mandatory language courses.
-All students whose native language is not English must attend English Language classes in their first year.
+All students whose native language is not English must attend English language classes in their first year.
 Remember to register for the courses on time; they close early each term.

-**Late starter**
+**Late starters**

-For those who start their study later than the beginning of the academic session, send an email to [PG Tutor](https://www.imperial.ac.uk/chemistry/postgraduate/phd/pastoral-support/).
+For those who start their study later than the beginning of the academic term (typically 1st October), send an email tothe [PG Tutor](https://www.imperial.ac.uk/chemistry/postgraduate/phd/pastoral-support/).
 They will arrange a meeting with you and explain the pastoral care available to you.